Janneman84/ShrinkWrapTextView/README.md

 	);
 }
 ```
+### Tip
+Try adding `android:breakStrategy="balanced"` for more compact and natural flowing text.
+You may also like to play with similar settings like `android:lineBreakStyle` and `android:lineBreakWordStyle`.

 ### Known issue
 In some cases, using `ConstraintLayout` together with `app:layout_constrainedWidth="true"` and `android:layout_width="wrap_content"` may cause undesired results.
 This can be fixed easily with a few changes.
 Make it so `app:layout_constrainedWidth="true"` is set to a layout view and has its width set to `match_parent`.
 Then put the `ShrinkWrapTextView` as its child.